 Flexible diet plan makes it possible to succeed

-Your work mate has a birthday and she has brought a cake to celebrate that.
+Your workmate has a birthday and she has brought a cake to celebrate that.
 You’re on a diet but decide to take a piece, even though your diet plan doesn’t include a cake.
-Afterwards you feel guilty and the day is ruined.
+Afterward, you feel guilty and the day is ruined.
 You go to a grocery store on your way home and buy some more treats.
-In the worst case you give up the whole diet.
+In the worst case, you give up the whole diet.

-Following the 80/20 rule, your approach can be different.
+Following the 80/20 diet rule, your approach can be different.
 The piece of a cake is your 20% on that day.
-That in mind you decide to enjoy the delicious cake and note that you have to make healthy food choices rest of the day.
+That in mind you decide to enjoy the delicious cake and note that you have to make healthy food choices for the rest of the day.

 No diet is doomed because of a piece of a cake but because of a too strict plan.

-In the latest version of the Nordic Diet Coach app there’s a new 80/20 score.
+In the latest version of the See How You Eat Coach, there’s a new 80/20 score.
 It calculates the share of the meals rewarded a green heart (healthy, balanced meals) from all the meals you have logged.
 You know immediately whether or not you are going towards your goal.
-It allows a little bit of indulging and eating healthy feels more doable making it possible to achieve suistainable results.
+It allows a little bit of indulging and eating healthy feels more doable making it possible to achieve sustainable results.

 Marika